Applying Gold Leaf•

 Your last hurdle is over the edges at the top, but it's not so tricky!
 Let the top of your gold leaf stick up above the edge of the cake and then once you've removed the backing sheet, simply press it gently with your lustre brush and it will settle down over the top without too much drama.
 From there, you just fill in the top like you did the sides and you're done!

-You can check out the full range of Original Artisan Gold Leaf on our website, and be sure to comment below if you give it a go yourself!
+I hope this info helps, be sure to comment below if you give it a go yourself!